vamsiReddy03/nesprnt-case-study/README.md

 ## 📄 License

-© 2026 CampusPrint4U.
+© 2026 Nesprnt student Print Mediator.
 All Rights Reserved.
 Unauthorized reproduction or distribution is strictly prohibited under the Copyright Act, 1957.